espressif/developer-portal/content/blog/arduino-esp-now-lib/index.md

     C[Device 2] <-->|Serial| D[/Terminal/]
 ```

-Let's start with a simple example to send and receive data using ESP-NOW.
-Normally, you would need to set up a ESP-NOW peer class and define the send and receive callbacks.
+Let's start with the basics by sending and receiving data between two devices using ESP-NOW.
+This example is based on the [`ESP_NOW_Serial`](https://github.com/espressif/arduino-esp32/blob/master/libraries/ESP_NOW/examples/ESP_NOW_Serial/ESP_NOW_Serial.ino) sketch provided by the ESP-NOW library.
+You can find it in the Arduino IDE under `File > Examples > ESP_NOW > ESP_NOW_Serial`.

+Normally, you would need to set up an ESP-NOW peer class and define the send and receive callbacks.
 However, for communication between only two devices, the `ESP_NOW_Serial_Class` is provided to simplify the setup process.
 To use this class, you need to include the `ESP32_NOW_Serial.h` header file.

 We can create a new instance of the `ESP_NOW_Serial_Class` and use it to send and receive data.
-Let's create a basic example to demonstrate this.
+Let's create a basic sketch to demonstrate this.

 ```cpp
 #include "ESP32_NOW_Serial.h"